ghostery/ghostery-extension/extension-manifest-v3/README.md

 ## Local development

+### Nodejs version

+Be sure to use nodejs version specified in `../.tool-versions`.

+In order to build for Apple platform, xcode has to trigger the extension build.
+It has to run with the proper version of node.
+Please use (mise)[https://github.com/jdx/mise] to manage your nodejs runtimes.

+### Other

-First, you need to install JavaScript dependencies and download additional resources (e.g. block lists):
+You need to install JavaScript dependencies and download additional resources (e.g. block lists):

 ```bash
 cd .. && npm ci